Missouri Housing Market Vitality

 Missouri Metro Housing Markets

 Missouri is comprised of nine metro housing markets that account for nearly 74% of the state’s population.
-The markets are unique in their demographics and local economies and exhibit trends that are distinct from the national or state narrative.
+The Show Me State metro housing markets are unique in their demographics and local economies and exhibit trends that are distinct from the national and state narrative.
 Each metro market presents its own unique opportunity.

 Missouri’s state economy is specialized in Fncl activities, Pro Bus svcs, and Trade Trans Util.
 Mining, Leisure Hosp, and Information industry sectors are less important to the state economy compared to the national economy.